EGI-Federation/documentation/content/en/about/style/_index.md

 ### Dealing with long lines like in tables

 {{% alert title="Note" color="info" %}} Ideally when there is no real interest
-for having a long table it's better to move to another of formatting the documentation. {{% /alert %}}
+for having a long table it's better to move to another way of formatting the documentation. {{% /alert %}}

 In case the table leads to the introduction of scroll bar, please reconsider